 With options like sharing custom stories with smaller groups and being able to seriously customize who can see your Snap story, Snapchat pushes users to keep things private.
 It doesn’t tell you how many followers you have, it doesn’t list your friends and doesn’t provide counts of likes or any of that.
 Instead, it makes you concentrate on the social side.
 Creating, sharing, and commenting, without worrying about much else.

-Reaching out to a former friend, colleague, or family member may leave you confused regarding if you’ve been added back or not.
 Knowing if you’ve been added by someone on Snapchat is easy to do if you’re submerged in daily social media usage.
 But, if you’re shifting from Facebook or Twitter, the increased focus on smaller circles may take some getting used to.
 That said, it’s always nice to know if someone you follow has added you back.
 Here’s how to do it.

 Has someone added you back on Snapchat?

 There aren’t many direct ways to find out if someone added you back on Snapchat.
 Unlike on social networks like Facebook, where you receive not only a notification but a message within Facebook Messenger letting you know another user has added you, Snapchat keeps things a bit less direct.

 You can always go to the ‘Friends’ list by visiting your profile and searching for their name.
 If they show up, you’re connected and ready to send messages and snaps.
 If it isn’t there yet, there are a few other signs that someone has added you back on Snapchat.

 Check the Snap Score